progdupeupl/pdp_website/README.md

 behavior if you edit the code of the project.
 Enjoy, and send us lots of good patches!

+## Documentation

+If you want to build the documentation, you will need to install Sphinx 1.3 for its support of Google docstrings format.
+Since this version is 'till not released, you can install latest version of Sphinx using pip :

+    :::console
+    $ pip install sphinx==dev

 ## Copyright

 Progdupeupl is brought to you under GNU GPLv3 licence.
 For further informations